Request A Free Estimate

 NEARCTIC CARPENTER ANTS

-Camponotus nearcticus, or nearctic carpenter ants, have workers that measure 1/8 to 3/16" long.
+Nearctic carpenter ants (Camponotus nearcticus) have workers that measure 1/8 to 3/16 inches long.
 They can be completely glossy black or mostly black with a red thorax and legs.
-The queens can reach up to 5/16" long.
-This small species is common in both rural and urban settings.
-Nearctic carpenter ants don’t inflict the same scale of structural damage as black and rust-colored carpenter ants.
+The queens can reach up to 5/16 inches long.

 Nearctic Carpenter Ants

-Carpenter Ant Prevention
+Preventing Carpenter Ant Infestations

-Our Ant Control Process
+Our Ant Control & Removal Process

 When we treat carpenter ant infestations, we follow a step-by-step process:

-• Finally, we determine if the inside colony is a parent or satellite colony.
+• We determine if the indoor colony is a parent or satellite colony.
 We do this by observing carpenter ant activity.
-If we find a carpenter ant trail, we will follow it to the parent colony.
-If we find colony or colonies, we treat them directly using appropriately-labeled residual and non-residual insecticides.
+If we find a carpenter ant trail, we follow it to the parent colony.

 Control Process

-Ant Control With Plunkett's
+Carpenter Ant Control With Plunkett’s

 Schedule Now